4 October, 2016

 Entry to the property

-Legally, your landlord must give you at least 24 hours' notice before entering your property, unless it's an emergency, and agree a convenient date and time with you.
+Legally, your landlord must give you at least 24 hours' notice before entering your rented property, unless it's an emergency, and agree to a convenient date and time with you.
 You can not refuse every inspection or repair request made.

 Having friends and guests visit

-As long as they aren't harassing or disturbing other tenants or neighbours, you are free to have friends or family visit your property.
+As long as they aren't harassing or disturbing other tenants or neighbours, you are free to have friends or family visit your rented property.